opentok/opentok-react-native/README.md

 In this repo, you'll find the OpenTok React Native library.

 **Important:** This version of the OpenTok React Native SDK includes components built with the [React Native new architecture](https://reactnative.dev/architecture/landing-page).
-This Beta version is only supported in the React Native new architecture (such as React Native 0.76+).
+This version is only supported in the React Native new architecture (such as React Native 0.76+).
 It is not supported in the React Native old architecture (such as older versions of React Native).

-Be sure to read the next section ("Beta version notes") for important details on using this beta version.

 This version supports the same API as the previous version.
 And it adds some new API enhancements.